-- Disposable Syringes and Needles Only disposable syringes and needles will be used.
+1. Disposable Syringes and Needles

+Only disposable syringes and needles will be used.
 Contaminated disposable needles will not be bent, recapped or removed.
-Shearing or breaking of contaminated needles is also prohibited. - 2.
-Sharps Disposal - a.
+Shearing or breaking of contaminated needles is also prohibited.

+- 2. Sharps Disposal - a.
 Contaminated sharps will be disposed of immediately after use. - b.
-Contaminated sharps will be disposed of in the Sharps containers, the container will be red or affixed with a fluorescent orange or orange-red label with letters in contrasting colors and a biohazard symbol. - c.
-The disposable containers are located in medication rooms and injection areas.
+Contaminated sharps will be disposed of in the Sharps containers.
+The container will either be red or be affixed with a fluorescent orange or orange-red label with letters in contrasting colors and a bio-hazard symbol.

+c.
+The disposable sharps containers are located in medication rooms.

 The containers must be maintained upright throughout use, replaced routinely, and not allowed to overfill.
 The containers must be placed low enough to provide the shortest staff member with a clear view of the top of the container to avoid accidental needle sticks if something is protruding.
 The containers will be replaced when reaching the level as designated on container (3/4 full).
 Containers must be discarded routinely (every 90 days) per MIOSHA regulations.